 How We're Organized

-Our Canon Communities conform to the Rule of St. Benedict as adapted by our Customary.
+Our Canon Communities conform to the Rule of St. Benedict as adapted by our Rule of Life.
 Each House is established by the Prior General and is chartered by the diocesan Bishop in whose jurisdiction the community is located — the diocesan Bishop acts as ‘Bishop Protector’.
 Each community elects a Prior to lead them who then sits on the Superiors’ Council.
 The Priors elect the Prior General to serve them and the various communities as primus inter pares.

 Canon Communities include professed Brothers and Sisters (those in solemn and temporary vows, novices and postulants) but may also include Oblates and supporters known as Friends.
 Communities in formation are under the guidance and jurisdiction of the Prior General.
 Communities in formation become independent when they are asked by the Prior General to elect a Religious Superior.